cutting-room-floor/team-directory/GETTING_STARTED.md

 | form | String | &#x2713; | | the path and filename in `repo` where form data is read from |
 | filterKeys | Array | | `['github']` | An array of string keys that must correspond to a key property found in the form data.
 If an array is passed the two values are concatenated together (i.e. `['github', ['fname', 'lname']]`) |

-### A basic form.json document
+#### form.json

-Team Directory is designed for you to provide your own form data to a user to match your own needs.
-An example of a [form.json can be found here](https://github.com/mapbox/team-directory/blob/master/data/form.json) but at it's most basic the structure looks like this.
+Team Directory is designed for you to provide your own form data to meet your own needs.
+An example of a [form.json can be found here](https://github.com/mapbox/team-directory/blob/master/data/form.json) but at it's most basic the structure looks like this:

 ```json
 {